-The situation in Syria clearly illustrates the way in which war and conflict can set a country’s development back several decades in a short space of time.
-Norway has consistently supported peacebuilding measures in the country, as well as the UN’s work to bring an end to the Syrian conflict.
+The situation in Syria clearly illustrates how quickly war and conflict can set a country’s development back by several decades.
+Norway has consistently supported peacebuilding measures in the country, as well as the UN’s work to bring an end to the conflict.

 The Syrian conflict is currently deadlocked.
-There is a lack of trust between the parties, and disagreement between regional and global actors on the way to move forward.
-At the same time, the recent establishment of a national constitutional committee, as part of the UN peace process, suggests that there is now an opportunity for making political, rather than military, progress.
+There is a lack of trust between the parties, and disagreement between national, regional, and global actors on the way to move forward.
+A Syria-owned and Syrian-led Constitutional Committee has been established under Security Council resolution 2254 (2015) as part of the UN-led peace process.
+The international community has expressed disappointment at the Committee’s lack of progress.

-Norway supports the UN Special Envoy for Syria and the UN’s continued efforts to find a political solution to the Syrian conflict, for example by funding efforts to promote capacity-building and the inclusion of women and civil society.
-Through a range of measures, Norway has also made it easier to discuss long-term political solutions to the conflict.
-Norway supports dialogues at the local level aimed at reducing violence.
-Norway also supports dialogues on political developments in Syria, across political and religious divisions.
+Norway supports the ongoing efforts of the UN Special Envoy for Syria and the UN to find a political solution to the Syrian conflict, for example by funding efforts to promote capacity-building and the inclusion of women and civil society.
+Norway has also facilitated discussion of long-term political solutions in various dialogue settings and formats.
+Norway promotes dialogue at the local level aimed at reducing violence, as well as other forms of dialogue across political and religious divisions on political developments in Syria.
 It is vital that any political solution is inclusive and has the support of the Syrian population.